You will need a sheet of paper and pen or pencils.

 There is much head-shaking in recent years about the ‘decline of Christianity’ according to various polls and surveys.
 But I find it rather encouraging.
 I do not think that there are fewer Christians now than there were 50 years ago or 100 years ago.
 I think there are fewer nominal Christians.
 A lot more people went to church back then because of culture rather than faith.

 Jesus knew all about those who merely talked the talk, and had stern words for them.
 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven.”
 (Matt 7:21).
-And the difference between being in the kingdom and not is not a fence or a white line on a playing field where you can walk along with a foot in each camp.
+And the difference between being in and out is not a fence or a white line on a playing field where you can walk along with a foot in each camp.
 In the parable of the rich man and Lazarus, Jesus describes it as a ‘great chasm’.
 You cannot sit on the fence.
 There is no fence to sit on.

 So let us all, at the start of this new year, look at where we stand before God.
 Let us not assume that our heritage or our church attendance or our baptism certificate grant us citizenship of heaven – only God’s Holy Spirit can do that.
-Is he living in you today?
+Is he living in me today?

 Lord Father, Lord Jesus, Lord Holy Spirit,